NanoComp/meep/doc/docs/Mode_Decomposition.md

 ## Normalization

-The α coefficients computed by `get_eigenmode_coefficients` are normalized such that their squared magnitude equals the power carried by the corresponding eigenmode:
+The $\alpha$ coefficients computed by `get_eigenmode_coefficients` are normalized such that their squared magnitude equals the power carried by the corresponding eigenmode:

 $$|\alpha_n^\pm|^2 = P_n^\pm$$

-where P$_n^\pm$ is the power carried by the traveling eigenmode $n$ in the forward (+) or backward (-) direction.
+where $P_n^\pm$ is the power carried by the traveling eigenmode $n$ in the forward (+) or backward (-) direction.
 This is discussed in more detail below.

 ## Related Functions

-Besides `get_eigenmode_coefficients,` there are a few computational routines in `libmeep` that you may find useful for problems like those considered above.
+Besides `get_eigenmode_coefficients`, there are a few computational routines in `libmeep` that you may find useful for problems like those considered above.

 ### Computing MPB Eigenmodes
 ````